 So what about that roast?

-Well, chuck is my favorite choice for this and any other pot roast recipe.
-It has lots of marbling which means lots of flavor.
+Well, Chuck is my favorite choice for this and any other pot roast recipe.
+It has lots of marbling which mean lots of flavors.

 Chuck roasts are notoriously tough cuts of beef, but, when slow-cooked over a long period of time, all that tough stuff breaks down into gelatin that transforms the roast into a fall-apart tender meal, soaked in rich pan juices that make some pretty spectacular gravy.